mateeeeeee/Ola/README.md

 	- in function/method signature to pass parameter by reference
 	- in variable/field declaration to declare a reference variable
 	- in function/method signature to return by reference Reference variables must be initialized at declaration and cannot be reassigned to reference other variable.
 ```

+void IntByRef(const ref int a)
+{
+	++a; //compiler error, a is const ref
+}

 void IntByRef(ref int a)
 {